BioZero: Privacy-Preserving and Publicly Verifiable On-Chain Biometric Authentication via Homomorphic Commitments and

 where \(g\) and \(h\) are a pair of generators belongs to \(\mathbb{G}\), \(r \in \mathbb{Z}_p\) is the randomly selected blinding factor of the commitment, \(c_{g,h}(\cdot)\) represents the computation of Pedersen commitment with generators \(g,h\).

-Pederson commitment offers unconditionally hiding and computationally binding properties \cite{pedersen1991non}.
-Its security is based on the discrete logarithmic problem, which ensures that even with unlimited computational resource, an attacker cannot fully determine the original committed message \(f\) from the commitment \(c\) unless the message is revealed.
-Additionally, the prover is unable to interpret the original committed message \(f\) as any other message $f' \ne f$ given the commitment \(c\) computed from the message \(f\).
+Pedersen commitment offers unconditionally hiding and computationally binding properties \cite{pedersen1991non}.
+Its security is based on the discrete logarithmic problem, which ensures that even with polynomial-time (PPT) computational resources, an attacker cannot fully determine the original committed message \(m\) from the commitment \(c\) unless the message is revealed.
+Additionally, the prover is unable to interpret the original committed message \(m\) as any other message $m' \ne m$ given the commitment \(c\) computed from the message \(m\).
 These inherent properties have made Pedersen commitment widely utilized as a fundamental cryptographic building block in constructing more intricate cryptographic protocols.

-At the same time, the cryptography of Pedersen commitment supports homomorphic encryption (HE), which allows arithmetic operations to be performed on committed messages without revealing the original committed messages.
-Suppose there are three Pedersen commitments generated by the same generators \((g,h)\) of the multiplicative cyclic group \(\mathbb{G}\) on the three messages \(f^{(0)},f^{(1)},f^{(0,1)} \in \mathbb{Z}_p\):
+At the same time, Pedersen commitments support homomorphic operations over committed messages, which allow arithmetic operations to be performed on committed values without revealing the original messages.
+Suppose there are three Pedersen commitments generated by the same generators \((g,h)\) of the multiplicative cyclic group \(\mathbb{G}\) on the three messages \(m^{(0)},m^{(1)},m^{(0,1)} \in \mathbb{Z}_p\):

 where \(r^{(0)},r^{(1)}\) and \(r^{(0,1)}\) are three blinding factors belonging to \(\mathbb{Z}_p\).
 Then, Pedersen commitment supports the following homomorphic arithmetic operations.